ELIXIR-Belgium/elixir-toolkit-theme/README.md

 1. If not already present on your machine, install **ruby**.

 1. Install Jekyll

      If you have never installed or run a Jekyll site locally on your computer, follow these instructions to install Jekyll: [https://jekyllrb.com/docs/installation/](https://jekyllrb.com/docs/installation/)

     ```
-    gem install jekyll bundler
+    gem install jekyll
     ```

 1. Install dependencies